lenhattri/kaeshi-migrate/README.md

 - Record all migration actions into `migrations_history`, including version, time, user, and hash.
 - Detect and prevent unauthorized edits to committed migrations.
 - Structured logging to file, stdout, Kafka, or RabbitMQ.
-- Prometheus metrics for observability in production environments.
+- Webhook notifications for migration events (Discord, Slack, generic).
 - Built-in safeguards for dirty database states (`safe-force` only steps back).
 - Integrated Makefile targets for smooth developer workflows.